bramleyccslab/flask-tasks/eco_flask_setup.md

 stdout_logfile=/home/atullo2/flask-tasks/log/gunicorn.log
 stderr_logfile=/home/atullo2/flask-tasks/log/gunicorn.err.log
 ```
-* The last section can be used as a template for other apps, just copy this section and add it to the configuration file.
-The other sections won't need to change.
+* This tells `supervisord` how to manage your app
+* Change the paths to relate to this specific app
 * For the line `command=` you can get the exact path for `gunicorn` with
  `which gunicorn`
-* You'll note this makes use of a log directory supervisor and for the app, so create those:
+* You'll note this makes use of a log directory for the app, so create this:
-  `mkdir /home/atullo2/log /home/atullo2/flask-tasks/log`
+  `mkdir /home/atullo2/flask-tasks/log`
 * The line
   `environment=SCRIPT_NAME=/atullo2_flasktasks`
   should match the name that you chose for your application above.